CLOSE SEARCH

 There are a number of legal requirements that must be complied with when setting up employee share options and schemes in the UK.
 This includes:

-Providing information to employees: The company must provide employees with information about the scheme, including the terms of the scheme and the risks involved.
+Providing information to employees - including the terms of the scheme and the risks involved.

 Things to be aware of and consider for employees will generally include :-